HackerHansen/AmongUs-Cosmetics-Unlocker/README.md

 ##### Note: If you can afford to actually buy cosmetics, I encourage doing that to support the devs who work hard on this game :)

-### If this doesn't work, make sure you are on the correct version of the game (the 2021 March 31st update).
+### If this doesn't work, make sure you are on the correct version of the game (version 2021.11.9).
 Some cracked versions may not work with this.